bkirkby/Web_Redux_GuidedProject/README.md

 );
 ```

+#### Initialize the titleReducer
+7. The initialization of the titleReducer from useReducer() happens in the useReducer hook.
+Since we aren't going to be using this call, we need to update the titleReducer.js to use the initialState.
+8. `export const titleReducer = (state `**= initialState**`, action) => {`

+#### Refactor useReducer() out of Title
+9. Since we are using redux and the reducer that comes with it, we don't need the reducer that's in Title.js
+10. delete `useReducer` from the import on the react line
+11. delete the `const [state, dispatch] = useReducer(titleReducer, initialState);` line
+12. delete the `import { initialState, titleReducer } from "../reducers/titleReducer";` line
+13. add a props variable to the function component definition
+15. comment out/delete the `dispatch` calls from the onClick handlers

 #### Connect a component to the Redux store
-7. We want to bring our title from the Redux store into the `Title` component, and render that as the title.
+16. We want to bring our title from the Redux store into the `Title` component, and render that as the title.
 We will "connect" Title with the connect function.
-8. `import { connect } from 'react-redux';`
+17. `import { connect } from 'react-redux';`
-9. `connect` gets invoked twice
+18. `connect` gets invoked twice
 - First invocation it takes in a function and an object (more on those in just a minute)
 - Second invocation it takes in the component we are connecting
 - Recognize this pattern?
 It's an HOC!!!